-17. As further described in my April 18th Affidavit, on March 7, 2019, Justice Penny granted an Order (the "Administration Order"), among other things:
+16. On March 7, 2019, Justice Penny granted an Order (the "Administration Order"), among other things:

-- (a) extending the Proposal Period to May 3, 2019; - (b) approving the administrative consolidation of the Applicants' Proposal Proceedings; - (c) approving the engagement of FAAN as Chief Restructuring Advisor of the Applicants; - (d) directing that the Chief Restructuring Advisor be added as a required signing officer on the Applicants' bank accounts for the pendency of the Proposal Proceedings and required to authorize all expenditures of \$5,000 or greater; - (e) approving certain court-ordered charges, including the Administration Charge and the D&O Charge (as defined in the Administration Order); and - (f) approving the key employment retention agreement (the "KERA"), a copy of which was attached as a confidential appendix to the First Report of the Proposal Trustee, and approving the KERA Charge.
+- (a) extending the Proposal Period to May 3, 2019; - (b) approving the administrative consolidation of the Applicants' Proposal Proceedings; - (c) approving the engagement of FAAN as CRA; - (d) directing that the CRA be added as a required signing officer on the Applicants' bank accounts for the pendency of the Proposal Proceedings and required to authorize all expenditures of \$5,000 or greater; - (e) approving certain court-ordered charges, including the Administration Charge and the D&O Charge (as defined in the Administration Order); and - (f) approving the key employment retention agreement (the "KERA"), a copy of which was attached as a confidential appendix to the First Report, and approving the KERA Charge (as defined in the Administration Order).

-A copy of the Administration Order is attached hereto as Exhibit "C".
+A copy of the Administration Order is attached hereto as Exhibit "B".

-18. In addition, on March 7, 2019, Justice Penny granted an Order (the "Liquidation Process Order"), among other things:
+17. In addition, on March 7, 2019, Justice Penny granted an Order (the "Liquidation Process Order"), among other things:

-- (a) approving the consulting agreement between the Applicants and Shawn Parkin as the Consultant (the "Consultant") dated February 25, 2019 (the "Consulting Agreement"); - (b) approving the Sale Guidelines attached as Schedule "A" to the Liquidation Process Order for the conduct of the Liquidation Sale; - (c) authorizing the Applicants, with the assistance of the Chief Restructuring Advisor and the Consultant, to conduct the Liquidations Sales at the retail locations in accordance with the Liquidation Process Order and the Sale Guidelines; and - (d) authorizing that, until June 30, 2019 or such earlier date as a lease is disclaimed in accordance with the BIA or such later date as may be agreed to by the Consultant, the Applicants and the applicable landlord, the Consultant shall have access to the Closing Stores in accordance with the applicable leases and the Sale Guidelines on the basis that the Consultant is assisting the Applicants and the Applicants have granted the right of access to the applicable Closing Store to the Consultant.
+- (a) approving the consulting agreement between the Applicants and the Consultant dated February 25, 2019 (the "Consulting Agreement"); - (b) approving the Sale Guidelines attached as Schedule "A" to the Liquidation Process Order for the conduct of the Liquidation Sale; - (c) authorizing the Applicants, with the assistance of the CRA and the Consultant, to conduct the Liquidations Sales at the retail locations in accordance with the Liquidation Process Order and the Sale Guidelines; and - (d) authorizing that, until June 30, 2019 or such earlier date as a lease is disclaimed in accordance with the BIA or such later date as may be agreed to by the Consultant, the Applicants and the applicable landlord, the Consultant shall have access to the Closing Stores in accordance with the applicable leases and the Sale Guidelines on the basis that the Consultant is assisting the Applicants and the Applicants have granted the right of access to the applicable Closing Store to the Consultant.

-A copy of the Liquidation Process Order is attached hereto as Exhibit "D".
+A copy of the Liquidation Process Order is attached hereto as Exhibit "C".